Robert Osborne, Turner Classic Movies host, has died

 Osborne was also known for writing several books on the history of the Academy Awards, in addition to his duties as TCM's primary host.

-"Robert's contributions were fundamental in shaping TCA into what it is today and we howe him a debut of gratitude that can never be repaid," Dorian said.
+"Robert's contributions were fundamental in shaping TCA into what it is today and we owe him a debut of gratitude that can never be repaid," Dorian said.

 Turner Classic Movies is, like CNN, owned by Time Warner.